gallantries/video-library/docs/events/smorgasbord2/presenters.md

 layout: default
 title: "Presenter Welcome"
 author: hexylena
+date:
+  start: 2022-03-14
+  end: 2022-03-18
 ---

 Welcome presenters!
-We're so glad you want to be involved in GTN Smörgåsbord 2: Tapas!
-There are lots of ways to be involved but if you want to show a video or have a tutorial be included then you're in the right place.
+We're so glad you want to be involved in [GTN Smörgåsbord 2: Tapas!]({{site.baseurl}}/events/smorgasbord2/smorg2-tapas.html) There are lots of ways to be involved but if you want to show a video or have a tutorial be included then you're in the right place.
 This page contains some basic information that is useful for you as a speaker, and please don't hesitate to contact [`wg-goats`](https://gitter.im/galaxyproject/wg-goat) if you have any further questions!

 **Dates**